fr3qu3ncy/pi-fairy-light-control/README.md

 # pi-fairy-light-control
-Control low power 3v LED fairy lights / Christmas tree lights from a Raspberry Pi
+Control low power 3v LED fairy lights / Christmas tree lights from a Raspberry Pi Allows patten to be changed from a hardware button, and now also a web interface.

 ## About
 This code requires 3 low power LED fairly light strings/strips that run at around 3v.
 Or to simply test or develop with this code 3 LEDs would work.